umsungjun/hidash/README.md

 ## Features

 -   🚀 **ES Module Only**: Built for modern JavaScript, optimized for tree-shaking
 -   ⚡️ **High Performance**: Consistently faster than Lodash in benchmarks (verified with Vitest)
 -   🔄 **Drop-in Replacement**: 100% compatible with Lodash's interface and behavior
 -   🎯 **Type Safety**: Written in TypeScript with complete type definitions
 -   📦 **Subpath Imports**: Granular imports for minimal bundle size
+-   🧪 **Test Coverage**: Every function has test cases that match Lodash's behavior exactly
+-   0️⃣ **Zero Dependencies**: No external runtime dependencies, keeping your bundle lean
+-   ✅ **Proven Reliability**: Used in production at NAVER Pay

+[나머지 내용 동일...]

 ## Installation